 On 9 May 2018, EMGS secured a USD 32.5 million convertible bond bearing an interest at 3 months LIBOR + 5.50% p.a.
-The loan can at any time be converted into common shares in EMGS at the conversion price of NOK 4.21 (USD 0.42677) until the maturity date on 9 May 2023.
+The loan can at any time be converted into common shares in EMGS at the conversion price of NOK 4.32 (USD 0.42677) until the maturity date on 9 May 2023.
 On 9 February 2022 the Unsecured Convertible Bond 2018/2023 was extended by 24 months, until 9 May 2025, and the interest margin was increased by 100 bps to LIBOR + 6.50% p.a.
 The updated terms have been assessed not to be substantially different from the original terms.
 Thus the original bond has not been derecognised, and the extension has instead been accounted for as a modification of the original bond.
 The modification did not lead to any significant adjustments to the amortised cost of the bond.
+On 26 June 2023, EMGS entered into an amendment agreement to switch the reference rate from 3 months LIBOR to the Compounded Daily SOFR.
+The interest margin remains unchanged at 6.5%, however, a credit adjustment spread of 0.26161 per cent per annum was added.